 A drying area, within which a drying height is indicated without a true position, should be encoded using a Depth Area feature, with depth range minimum value set to the value of the drying height and depth range maximum value set to a dataset contour value (usually zero).
-Alternatively, depth range minimum value for the Depth Area may be set to -H (see NOTE (a) associated with Figure below for definition of H), with the drying height encoded using an associated instance of the information class Nautical Information (see clause X.X), complex attribute information, sub-attribute text (for example Dries 1.4).
+Alternatively, depth range minimum value for the Depth Area may be set to -H (see NOTE (a) associated with Figure 11.4 below for definition of H), with the drying height encoded using an associated instance of the information type Nautical Information (see clause 24.4), complex attribute information, sub-attribute text (for example Dries 1.4).

 If a depth area is adjacent to a non-navigable waterway, a closing curve (that is, no curve geo feature) should be encoded at the boundary between navigable and non-navigable waters.
-See clause X.X.
+See clause 11.7.4.

-In the Figure below, the annotation "min" equates to the attribute depth range minimum value and the annotation "max" equates to the attribute depth range maximum value.
+In Figure 11.4 below, the annotation "min" equates to the attribute depth range minimum value and the annotation "max" equates to the attribute depth range maximum value.